pnicholls/UserKit-iOS/README.md

 That's all that is required!

-Now you can jump over to getuserkit.com find your logged in user and start a call with them.
+Now you can jump over to [getuserkit.com](https://getuserkit.com), find your logged in user and start making talking to your users, literally.

 ## 🎉 Screenshots

+### What your users see
 <div align="center">
   <img src="https://github.com/user-attachments/assets/dd89b43d-cfb8-4eb2-8c3f-0472d1e030bf" alt="Mobile PiP" width="300" style="margin: 0 10px;" />
 </div>